-- The Strategic Priorities Fund provided by the federal government through the Union of BC Municipalities for strategic infrastructure and capacity building projects. - The Infrastructure Planning Grant Program provided by BC Government for support of asset management initiatives at their early planning stages.
+- The Strategic Priorities Fund provided by the federal government through the Union of BC Municipalities for strategic infrastructure and capacity building projects. - Housing Accelerator Grant from the Canada Housing Mortgage Corporation - Growing Communities Fund from the Province of BC.

 Expenditures